hande-qmc/hande/documentation/manual/prereq.rst

         HANDE is relatively aggressive in adopting new language features and hence requires a fairly modern Fortran compiler.
 In particular, gfortran 5.5 or earlier is unlikely to successfully compile HANDE.
-We regularly test with and gfortran 7 and Intel 19.
+We regularly test with gfortran 7 and Intel 19.

 LAPACK and BLAS